The image

 .registry_creds

-: credentials for your chosen registry as nested key-value pairs:username
+: credentials for your chosen registry as nested key-value pairs:

 : your registry usernamepassword